Mahayana and Hinayana Buddhism: Differences and Similarities

 10 shares

 Buddhism is a widely practised religion that originated in ancient India and has since spread to various parts of the world.
-Within Buddhism, there are different schools or sects, each with its unique beliefs and practices.
-Out of them, Two prominent branches are Mahayana Buddhism and Hinayana Buddhism, which we will explore in detail below.
+After the demise of Gautam Buddha, within Buddhism there developed different schools or sects, each with its unique beliefs and practices.
+Out of them, Two prominent branches are Mahayana Buddhism (Greater Vehicle or Vast Vehicle) and Hinayana Buddhism (Lesser Vehicle or Modest Vehicle), which we will explore in detail below.

 Image Source – Ancient World History